yunpli2sp/NUP4SSM/BFFD/README.md

 This repository contains code to reproduce several experiments in the paper:
 Y.-P Li, H.-A. Loeliger, “Backward Filtering Forward Deciding in Linear Non-Gaussian State Space Models,” (to be appeared) in 2024 International Conference on Artificial Intelligence and Statistics (AISTATS 2024), May 2024.

 The library is implemented with C, and interface is provided for python users.
+You can use BFFD to compute MAP estimation for state space models with non-Gaussian or linearly constrained inputs.

 ## Dependence